 Verizon touts their 4G LTE network as providing coverage for 327 million people in more than 2.68 million square miles.
 Or put simpler, coverage for 99 percent of the US population.
 They also provide an interactive coverage map on their website, which allows you to drill down into specific locations.

 The Verizon map shows coverage in an overall area, and it also allows you to see the type of coverage.
 Verizon breaks this down into a few categories: 5G Ultra Wideband, 5G Nationwide, 4G LTE, 3G, and No Coverage.

 Network deprioritization with an MVNO

-Once you’ve determined the coverage is good, and that you are not in an “extended” Verizon market, the next item to consider is network deprioritization.
+Once you’ve determined the coverage is good, and that you are not in a “no coverage” location, the next item to consider is network deprioritization.
 Network deprioritization basically means that MVNO users may experience slower network speeds as compared to regular Verizon users.

 An independent report from Tutela suggests that all MVNO users will experience some form of deprioritization.
 The report noted that “across the board, MVNO customers see slower download speeds than subscribers on the host networks.”
 This report also went on to mention that with Verizon and AT&T, “there is a noticeable gulf between the MVNO and host operator speeds.”

 Based on the details from this report — deprioritization is something you’ll want to consider, and also check, before you switch carriers.
 Some carriers will be upfront about capping speeds, and some will note this in the fine print.
 And, it is important to note that this is not something that only Verizon MVNO users need to worry about.
 In fact, Verizon can deprioritize users at times.

 Using the $70 per month Verizon Start Unlimited plan as an example, Verizon lists this plan as having unlimited talk and text with unlimited 4G LTE data.
 But the fine print attached to this plan states that “users may temporarily experience slower data in times of congestion.”